dfmoralesb/MPE_tutorials/tutorials/WGD.md

 		12 nodes concordant, among which 0 duplications detected ...

-	In the screen, you can see how many concordant nodes are been mapped
+	In the screen, you can see how many concordant nodes have been mapped

 	The output files are `dup_count_concord.meliaceae_wgd_concordant` and `dup_perc_concord.meliaceae_wgd_concordant`

-	You can open and plot them as you did for the previous mapping
+	You can open and plot them as you did for the previous mapping.

 		cat  dup_count_concord.meliaceae_wgd_concordant